braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl/ssl_clicktracking.md

 2. Braze will provide DNS records to add to your domain registry.
 3. Braze will verify if records have been added to your registry correctly.
 4. You will then select a CDN and obtain SSL certificates from a third-party provider.
 5. You will set up your CDN.
-Please note that Braze will not be able to help troubleshoot CDN configuration.
-Please reach out to your CDN provider for help.
+Note that Braze will not be able to help troubleshoot CDN configuration.
+Reach out to your CDN provider for help.
 6. Lastly, reach out to your COM or CSM to get SSL turned on.

 ## What is a CDN, and why do I need it?